 - nut-free, so it makes for a great alternative to other gluten-free ingredients such as almond and other nut flours in gluten-free recipes

-- it's lighter than regular flour imparting that lightness on the finished baked good
+- it's lighter than regular flour, imparting that lightness on the finished baked good

 This plant-based, gluten-free recipe starts by making flax eggs.
 Flax eggs are really just a combination of water and flax meal.
 When they are allowed a few minutes to gel together, these ingredients take the place of eggs in plant-based recipes very well.

-You may be tempted to create more swirls than are necessary.
+You may be tempted to create more cinnamon swirls than are necessary.
 I highly recommend you stop after one pass of the knife across the top of the loaf.
 The swirl will get easily lost if you swirl too much in your cinnamon swirl bread!

-How to Adapt this Recipe
+How to adapt this recipe

 - replace the flax egg with one large egg at room temperature

 - replace the gluten-free baking flour and the cassava flour with 2 cups all-purpose flour

 - replace the non-dairy milk with whole or 2% cow’s milk

 - follow the same directions as listed in the recipe to prepare the cinnamon swirl bread batter and bake it off